knative/community/STEERING-COMMITTEE.md

 Committee structure (the "bootstrap" committee), elections will be phased in over 14 months.

-In October 2020, four positions will be elected, including three Contributing seats and one End-User seat.
+In October 2020, two positions will be elected, including two Contributing seats and zero End-User seats (because end-user seat mechanics are still being worked out).
 One Google, one IBM/RedHat, and one VMware seat will be retained from the current Steering Committee.

-In October or November 2021, the three remaining "bootstrap SC" seats will be replaced by elected seats (two Contributing and one End-User).
+In October or November 2021, the three remaining "bootstrap SC" seats will be replaced by elected seats (three Contributing and hopefully one End-User seat).

 ## Changes to the charter